What is the Difference Between Raw and Certified Coins?

 Should I buy Raw or Certified Coins?

 If you have the knowledge, experience, and expertise to accurately evaluate raw coins, they can be a worthy addition to your collection.
-Coin grading is extremely subjective, so as an investment, raw coins should be considered “risky”, even to the seasoned coin dealer!
+Coin grading is extremely subjective, so as an investment, raw coins should be considered “risky”, even to the seasoned coin dealer.
 Coin dealers who have been trading rare coins for decades often comment on the changes in grading standards and trends over the years.

 Where do I start?

 As a new collector, where do you start?
 It is crucial to educate yourself about various coin types, denominations, key dates, and mint marks.
 Familiarize yourself with the grading process and study the market trends.
-Joining numismatic clubs, attending coin shows, and engaging with knowledgeable collectors and dealers can provide invaluable insights and mentorship.
+Joining local coin clubs, attending coin shows, and engaging with knowledgeable collectors and dealers can provide invaluable insights and mentorship.
 Start small, focus on your areas of interest, and gradually expand your collection as you gather experience, knowledge, and confidence.

 Happy collecting!